markziemann/enrichment_recipe/docs/guide_for_linux_users_with_docker.md

 Once knitted, you can also inspect the html report to ensure that all data visualistions, tables and other elements are appearing as desired.

-Once you are happy with the appearance of the html report, we need to get the Rmd out of the container and in the project folder so we can commit and push the changes.
+If you are happy with the appearance of the html report, we need to get the Rmd out of the container and in the project folder so we can commit and push the changes.
 Exit the container by hitting Ctrl+C in the window running the Docker container and use the `docker cp` command.